This site is dedicated to fractal art. But in the first place, what is a fractal?

 - Juan Luis Martínez:

-- (currently unavailable) Jim Muth (1997, March 2), A Brief Introduction (First Posting to the Fractal-Art Mailing List)
+- Jim Muth (1997, March 2): A Brief Introduction (First Posting to the Fractal-Art Mailing List).

 And now, 2017…

-A lot have changed, and a lot more has been shared and written about fractals and fractal art since the year 2000, the year when I penned most of the writings included in the HTML version of Third Apex to Fractovia, a website started in 1998, but that practically died at the end of 2006 as a result of an acute lack of updates.
-Visit Tatyana Zabanova (2015-2016), Critique of Fractal Art for an outlook of recent news on the subject.
+A lot has changed, and much more has been shared and written about fractals and fractal art since the year 2000 —the year when I penned most of the writings included in the HTML version of Third Apex to Fractovia, a website started in 1998, but which practically died at the end of 2006 as a result of an acute lack of updates.
+Visit Tatyana Zabanova (2015-2016), Critique of Fractal Art for an outlook of recent developments on the subject.